Campus Ministry provides a supportive environment where all feel welcome. Events are planned to build our community spirit and sense of belonging.

 All are invited to share their gifts during our Sunday liturgies.
 Liturgical volunteers are the many people who help our liturgies run smoothly including lectors, Eucharistic Ministers (who distribute communion), sacristans (who prepare the sacred vessels for worship), and liturgy coordinators.
 We welcome new volunteers throughout the year.

-We have three choirs which provide music for our Sunday masses at 9:30 a.m., 11:30 a.m., and a student-led choir for the 7 p.m. liturgy.
+We have choirs which provide music for our Sunday mass at 10:30 a.m. and a student-led choir for the 7:00 p.m. liturgy.
+Our choirs also provide leadership at our special liturgies such as Christmas, Easter, Graduation and Orientation and Investiture ceremonies.
 We welcome all musicians and singers to join at any point through the year.

 Our Advisory Group consists of elected members of the worshipping community who meet once a month to advise the Campus Ministry team.
 The group makes recommendations that enhance the faith life of Campus Ministry within the broader St. Jerome’s University community.
 Elections for new members are held each spring.